-Trustees are free to use any bank or lender when arranging finance for your SMSF property purchase.
+Trustees are free to use any banks or lenders when arranging finance for your SMSF property purchase.
 To get the best deal possible, you’d be well advised to use a mortgage broker.
 You can use a big bank or one of the niche players like Macquarie who, by the way, have a very informative free brochure with some great examples.
 You can also download a cash flow analysis brochure here which gives examples on the cash flow details of an property with a limited recourse borrowing arrangement in place.

 You can contact Steve Gilbert from Gilbert Financial Advice & Services or John Gregory from Money Quest Finance Specialist for more information.
 Their contact details are noted below:

 SMSF lending at times seems complicated and expensive.
-Certainly most banks and especially Mortgage Brokers do not understand the lending process that is required for SMSF’s.
+Certainly most banks and Mortgage Brokers do not understand the lending process that is required for SMSF’s.
 This leads to frustration and potential loss on retirement funds.
 Higher interest rates and fees can also mean less for your retirement.
 Also, wading through the rules, regulations and limits of borrowing capacities can be hard to navigate.

-At GFAS we have Mortgage Brokers that are specialised in this area who work with Financial Advisers.
+At GFAS, we have Mortgage Brokers that are specialised in this area who work with Financial Advisers.
 Our team will work on solutions that are specific for your requirements and that can mean some very big potential savings for you.
 Our service will make the process simpler as we work with all parties: accountants, lenders, brokers and investors to achieve the outcome for you.
 We use four main strategies and a full suite of products that are not available to all brokers.

-In short we offer a succinct and precise service, tailored strategies and a large suite of lending products to achieve your retirement goal.
+In short, we offer a succinct and precise service, tailored strategies and a large suite of lending products to achieve your retirement goal.
 We also assist with other related lending as well.

-Enquire to Steve Gilbert on 0412 209595 for a no obligation and no fee initial review, so we can place you with a specialist Broker that suits your needs.
+Inquiries to Steve Gilbert on 0412 209595 for a no obligation and no fee initial review, so we can place you with a specialist Broker that suits your needs.

 p: 0400 830 138